Whether you are in the RN-BSN, MSN, Post Graduate FNP Certificate, or DNP Programs, you need to be aware of your responsibilities as a student.

 - Student Handbook Sign-Off Sheet

-- Student Health Form (to be signed by your physician and submitted with copies of immunizations records)
+- Student Health Form (to be signed by your health care provider and submitted with copies of immunization records)

 - Universal Precautions Training Acknowledgement (to be submitted yearly with test score)